Selected Completed Projects

 Visit our gallery of photos here.

-The Balaveng Water Project (2011-2013; Balaveng, West Region)
+The Balaveng Water Project (2011-2013)

+We partnered with the community of Baleveng in west Cameroon to build a well and install a water reservoir and electric pump.
+Prior to the project, the community relied on the water from a small spring into which villagers had to wade in order to fetch their water.
+In addition to building the pump, which provided 3,500 people with clean drinking water, we also worked with the community and the local health centers to teach water treatment techniques.
 The primary goal of this project was to reduce the number of water-borne diseases in the village, improving the community's overall health and reducing the economic burden of medical costs.
 We partnered with One Day's Wages to raise the funds for this project - you can see photos of our work here.

-Completion of the Keuleng Preschool and Community Center (November 2009-August 2011;Keuleng, West Region)
+Completion of the Keuleng Preschool and Community Center (2009-2011)

-The village of Keuleng collectively decided that the construction of a two-room preschool building, which would serve as a community center also, would greatly benefit not only the children but the entire village and surrounding area.
-The villagers raised more than $1000 towards the project.
-After more than 18 years of savings, they succeeded in constructing the building's foundation and vertical beams.
+The village of Keuleng collectively decided that the construction of a two-room preschool building, which would also serve as a community center, would greatly benefit not only the children but the entire village and surrounding area.
+The villagers raised more than $1000 towards the project and after 18 years of savings, they succeeded in constructing the building's foundation and vertical beams.
+Thanks to a generous grant from the Obakki Foundation, Breaking Ground worked with the village leadership of Keuleng to finish construction.
+While the grant from Obakki and additional Breaking Ground funds served to purchase materials, the community contributed the manual labor.

-Construction of the Menouet River Bridge (February 2008-May 2009; Les Villages F4, West Region)
+Construction of the Menouet River Bridge (2008-2009)